RonenNess/Shaku/README.md

 ## 1.4.5 [WIP]

 - Minor bugfixes.
-- Added ready promise to assets.
+- Added `ready` promise to assets so you can use `await` on individual assets.
+- Changed `fillRects` to allow individual rectangles rotation.

 # License